ezakhar/help/en/basics/training-plan-management.md

 ### Assign plan to athletes {#assignplan}

-Training plan can be assigned to your athletes and all plan items will appear in their training calendars.
+A training plan can be assigned to your athletes and all plan items will appear in their training calendars.

 There are several ways to assign a plan.